ashwintr303/hpsc-utils/doc/README.md

     HPPS_FW=~/hpsc-sw/hpps/arm-trusted-firmware/build/hpsc/debug/bl31.bin

-For the variable name and for the path of each target artifact relative to the respective source tree, see the base env config `qemu-env.sh` mentioned above.
+For the variable name and for the path of each target artifact relative to the respective source tree, see the base env config `conf/base/qemu/env.sh` mentioned above.